 IFRS 16 was issued in January 2016 to replace IAS 17 - Leases.
 The new standard requires that leases be brought onto companies' statements of financial position, increasing the visibility of their assets and liabilities.
 IFRS 16 removes the classification of leases for lessees as either operating leases or finance leases, treating all leases as finance leases.
 Short-term leases (less than twelve months) and leases of low-value assets will have an optional exemption from the requirements.
 For lessors, IFRS 16 substantially carries forward the requirements of IAS 17 - Leases.
 The new standard is effective for annual periods beginning on or after January 1, 2019.
-Entities can elect to use either a retrospective approach with a restatement of comparative information or a retrospective approach with the cumulative effect of initial application shown in retained earnings instead of the restatement of the comparative information.
+The Corporation expects to apply IFRS 16 on a retrospective basis with the cumulative effect of initial application shown in retained earnings instead of the restatement of the comparative information.